tqwhite/inventoryScanner/README.md

 SCANNER SETUP

+If the scanner is new, find the menu Administration, then Startup & Servers, then Text Mode (at the bottom of the list) should be changed to 'enabled'.
+Then reboot to set the preference.
+(This info is on the instruction sheet that comes with the device.)

+If this is not done, the user interface is more 'user friendly' and therefore incomprehensible.
+The following instructions rely on the Text Mode control structure.

 Initialize Server Access

 1) Press the esc key a lot of times until you see the Main Menu.